optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 We can exploit this deprecation cycle to rename `root_contributions` to `residuals` which is more in line with the literature.

+Since there is no need to modify instances of CriterionValue, it should be immutable.

-If a user only wants to express the least-squares structure of the problem without logging any additional information, they can use a decorator to simplify things:
+If a user only wants to express the least-squares structure of the problem without logging any additional information, they can only return the least-squares residuals as a pytree or vector.
+Since the decorator was used, we know how to interpret the output.

 ```python
 @em.mark.least_squares